octobercms/docs/help-console.md

     php artisan october:up

 `plugin:install` - downloads and installs the plugin by its name.
 The next example will install a plugin called **AuthorName.PluginName**.
 Note that your installation should be bound to a project in order to use this command.
-You can create projects on October website, in the [Account / Projects](https://octobercms.com/account/project/dashboard) section.
+You can create projects on OctoberCMS website, in the [Account / Projects](https://octobercms.com/account/project/dashboard) section.

     php artisan plugin:install AuthorName.PluginName